mobijoker/Cyber/_posts/Arthur/Articles/en/2016-10-17-adding-subscription-form-to-blog-with-feedburner.md

 Now, step by step guide.

-## **Step 1.** Sign up for Feedburner

-First of all, you’ll need a Feedburner account.
-Feedburner is one of the tools that google offers, so if you have a primary Google account that you use for other services like Gmail, Google Drive, Google+, or YouTube, then you should set up your Feedburner using that Google account.
-Or you will need to create a new one.

-Sign up for Feedburner using the following link: [Feedburner](http://feedburner.com/)

-## **Step 2.** Find the RSS feed
+## **Step 1.** Find the RSS feed

-Find the RSS feed URL of your blog.
+First of all, you'll need to find the RSS feed URL of your blog.
 It should look something like one of these:

 ```
 http://your-blog.com/rss
 http://your-blog.com/feed.xml
 ```

+## **Step 2.** Sign up for Feedburner

+You'll need a Feedburner account.
+Feedburner is one of the tools that google offers, so if you have a primary Google account that you use for other services like Gmail, Google Drive, Google+, or YouTube, then you should set up your Feedburner using that Google account.
+Or you will need to create a new one.

+Sign up for Feedburner using the following link: [Feedburner](http://feedburner.com/)

 ## **Step 2.** Setup Feedburner